UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Clarified butter and ghee are essentially butter with the milk solids removed; they’re comprised almost exclusively of fat, most of which is saturated fat.

 Clarified butter is made by heating butter, removing it from the heat after the butterfat and milk solids separate, then skimming away and discarding the milk solids.
 Ghee, the Hindi word for “fat,” is butter that’s been cooked a bit longer to allow the milk solids to caramelize and produce a deeper golden color and distinct nutty flavor before they’re skimmed and discarded.
 In both instances, what’s left is pure butterfat, which can be enjoyed and used the same way you’d use butter.
-Because ghee separates milk from fat, this butter substitute is lactose-free, making it better than butter if you have allergies or sensitivities to dairy products.
+Because ghee separates milk from fat, this butter substitute is lactose-free, making it better than butter if you have allergies or sensitivities to lactose.

-Since both clarified butter and ghee don’t contain easily-spoiling liquid and milk components, they have longer shelf lives, which is part of the reason they’re staples in hot countries.
+Since both clarified butter and ghee don’t contain quick-to-spoil liquid and milk components, they have longer shelf lives, which is part of the reason they’re staples in hot countries.
 Plus, they have much higher smoke points than butter, which makes them awesome for cooking.

 Store-bought ghee can be expensive and is less common in grocery stores, so many ketonians make it at home.
 The recipe is easy.
 See for yourself here.